 If you want a copy of the recording of your hearing in order to prepare your appeal, see the Request for Appeal Extensions and Hearing Recording form.

 The same rules for appealing hearing decisions apply to agencies.
 If the agency appeals your hearing decision, it has to send you a copy of the appeal that it submits to OATH, and you may respond to the agency's appeal.
 OATH must receive your response within 30 days of the date you receive the agency's appeal, or within 35 days of the mailing date if the appeal was mailed to you.
+To address general concerns about the coronavirus, COVID-19, OATH is temporarily extending deadlines for filing responses to appeals the time for a Respondent to file a response to an appeal of an OATH hearing decision issued on or after February 19, 2020, has been temporarily increased to 60 days from the date of the hearing decision, or 65 days if the appeal was served by mail.
 You may use the Response to Appeal Filed by Enforcement Agency form.
 Your response must include proof that you have sent a copy of it to the agency.

 If you are responding to an appeal, the same rules as with an appeal apply to your requesting an extension or a recording of the hearing.

 Please note that in instances where an appeal is being denied, a decision may be issued prior to the time for filing a response having passed.